-Many books, articles, guidelines and memoranda have been written over the years that are useful in understanding the history, purpose and manner in which land ownership and the definition of property boundaries in Tasmania have developed.
+Many reports, books, articles, guidelines, enquiries and memoranda have been written over the years that are useful in understanding the history, purpose and manner in which land ownership and the definition of property boundaries have developed in Australia in general, and Tasmania in particular.

-Some of these papers can be found in journals or on the internet, and some as information (such as circular memoranda) provided to surveyors by the Land Titles Office and the Office of the Surveyor General.
-Others, however, remain with their authors and recipients at the time of publication and are not readily available to later generations.
+Some information (such as circular memoranda) is provided directly to surveyors by the Land Titles Office and the Office of the Surveyor General.
+However, much more information remained with authors and recipients at the time of publication and until recently hasn't been readily available to later generations.

 Legal Precedents in Cadastral Boundary Reinstatement